puripuriprince/skynet/README.md

 [![Discord](https://img.shields.io/discord/763763925140635659?label=Discord&logo=discord&logoColor=white)](https://discord.gg/UgVKykY)

 ## Description

-This is the source code behind [multiversechess.com](https://multiversechess.com/).

-- This project is hosted for free on [Fly.io](https://fly.io/).
 - [Node.js](https://nodejs.org/en/docs) is used for the backend since the game logic is ran by both the client and the server.
 The client visualisation and animations are layered ontop of the game logic classes.

-> Note: If I were to start over, I would select WebGL (or js+canvas) for rendering.
-However, I wanted to see how far DOM could be pushed.

 ## Structure